Saint Patrick’s Catholic Primary School

-At St. Patrick’s, reading is also taught concurrently with writing through the use of Focus English.
+At St. Patrick’s, reading is also taught concurrently with writing using Focus English.
 This scheme allows us to explore many reading skills throughout our investigations of quality fiction and non-fiction texts.
 Additionally, the children are further exposed to quality texts through our chosen class novels.